hashicorp/terraform-provider-azurerm/website/docs/r/netapp_snapshot_policy.markdown

 * `location` - Specifies the supported Azure location where the resource exists.

-* `account_name` - (Required) The name of the NetApp Account in which the NetApp Snapshot Policy was created.
+* `account_name` - The name of the NetApp Account in which the NetApp Snapshot Policy was created.

 * `enabled` - Defines that the NetApp Snapshot Policy is enabled or not.